aex90832/DexAI/README.md

 ### 3.6 — Verify it's actually offline

-The honest test is to block egress and use it.

 Temporarily deny the containers outbound internet — a firewall rule on the host, or pulling the WAN cable — then run the Step 9.3 test prompts.
 If all five answer normally, you're offline-clean.